Thorium reactors hold promise as an alternative for uranium in the nuclear energy sector, but are they really a viable option?

 Thorium is a slightly radioactive metal that occurs in rocks and soils.
 It is more abundant in nature than uranium and is fertile rather than fissile, meaning it can be converted into fissile material through radiation.
 It is meant to be used alongside fissile materials like recycled plutonium and uranium.

 Despite its benefits, using thorium as a primary source of nuclear energy is challenging.
-The World Nuclear Association notes that extracting latent energy is still difficult to do in a cost-effective manner, and research into refinement technology will be needed if thorium is to be turned into a viable energy option.
+The World Nuclear Association notes that extracting latent energy is still difficult to do in a cost-effective manner, and research into refinement technology will be needed if thorium is to be turned into a viable source.

-Even with those challenges, the question of whether thorium reactors work for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began using thorium to produce power at its Halden test reactor in Norway.
+That said, it’s worth noting that the question of whether thorium reactors work for energy production was answered in 2013, when privately owned Norwegian company Thor Energy began using thorium to produce power at its Halden test reactor in Norway.
 “It is the fundamental first step in the thorium evolution,” Thor Energy CEO Oystein Asphjell told Reuters at the time.

 How thorium works